 After you shower, be sure to wipe down excess water and leave the fan on for a bit to dry out the air.
 You should also check sinks for leaks.
 If you have books, newspapers, craft supplies, and other materials that silverfish may munch, be sure to keep them in airtight containers.

-While lowering the humidity in your home and packing your belongings in airtight containers are good practices for avoiding silverfish, it takes a team of pest professionals to completely prevent these pests.
-When you need to keep silverfish at bay, turn to PURCOR—with service area locations ranging from Aloha, OR, to Kirkland, WA, and beyond.
-Contact PURCOR for a quote today.
+While lowering the humidity in your home and packing your belongings in airtight containers are good practices for avoiding silverfish, it takes a team of pest professionals to prevent these pests.
+When you need to keep silverfish at bay, turn to PURCOR—with service area locations all over the U.S. Contact PURCOR for a quote today.